Measles Information

 Metastatic brain tumor from breast cancer.

-Choroid plexus papillomas form in the choroid plexus, which is the area at the base of the brain where cerebrospinal fluid is made.
-They present as finger-like structures and are typically low-grade, but can sometimes become aggressive.
-Even low-grade tumors can be lethal if they block the flow of cerebrospinal fluid, causing excessive pressure in the brain.
+Choroid plexus papillomas form in the choroid plexus, which is the area at the base of the brain where the fluid that cushions and protects the brain is made.
+They present as finger-like structures and are typically low-grade but can sometimes become aggressive.
+Even low-grade tumors can be lethal if they block the flow of this fluid, causing excessive pressure in the brain.

 Chordomas occur in one out of one million people.
-The tumor cells form little bubbles and often produce a lot of cartilage-like material, seen as blue-grey areas within the tumor.
-They form along the spine, invade local structures, and can even destroy the bones at the base of the skull or the spine.
-Despite surgical resection and radiation, these tumors usually keep growing back.
+The tumor cells form little bubble-like clusters and often produce a lot of cartilage-like material, seen as blue-grey areas within the tumor.
+They can form along the spine, invade local structures and even destroy the bones at the base of the skull or the spine.
+Even after surgical resection and radiation, these tumors usually keep growing back.

-“We can achieve great understanding of brain tumors and how to treat them by looking at these tiny patterns and structures on the microscopic level,” says Dr. Horbinski.
-“Though seemingly behind-the-scenes, pathology is vital for patient treatment, and it is pushing our treatment options forward, one step at a time.”
+“We can achieve great understanding of brain tumors and how to treat them by looking at these tiny patterns and structures on the microscopic level,” says Dr. Castellani.
+“Though seemingly behind the scenes, pathology is vital and necessary for patient treatment.
+It is pushing our treatment options forward, one step at a time.”

 Related Stories